bc1bb/twtxt-registry/README.md

 ## There is no forms ? how do I add my link ?
 Using the good old way:
-<br>`curl http://here is the instance url/add.php -F'name="Here is your name"' -F'url="Here is the address of your twtxt"`.
+<br>`curl http://here is the instance url/add.php -F'name=Here is your name' -F'url=Here is the address of your twtxt`.

 ## Are we able to delete users/links ?
 - Users: